Saliegh-Dien/Java-Project-Manager-using-MySQL-database/README.md

 User can add new customers, architects, contractors User can view all projects
 User can view specific projects
 User can view overdue projects.
-Seen as mostly html on githubdue to JavaDocs
+Seen as mostly html on github due to JavaDocs